epicentre-msf/outbreak-tools-demo/README.md

 </div>

-## Exercise 1: Exploration.
+## Exercise 1: Getting started.

-- Open the file `linelist_measles_en_ex1.xlsb` located in the `linelist` folder.
+- Open the linelist `linelist_measles_en_ex1.xlsb` located in the `linelist` folder.
 The file password is 5678.

-- Browse the linelist sheets.

-- Fill in geographical data using the geo-Helper.
-Select the data you want.
+It contains a mock measles dataset.

+- Take a quick look at the different sheets to get an overview.

+- In the *Linelist patients* sheet, add one or two patients manually.
+In particular, use the geo-Helper to enter the patient's origin (see *Data Entry and Print* ribbon).

+- Explore univariate, bivariate, temporal and spatial analyses.
+Use button in *Analyses Sheets* ribbon to recalculate the analyses.
+  - In the temporal analysis, change the start/end dates as well as the time unit of the analysis.
+  - In the spatial analysis, change the administrative level and divide by the population size to get attack rates (note we don't have population estimates below the health-zone level).

-- Explore univariate, bivariate and temporal analyses.
-Recompute the same analyses by filtering on people under 2 years of age.
+- Go back to the *Linelist patients* and use the filters to show only patients under 2 years of age.
+Then go back to the analyses sheets and recalculate (use button in *Analyses Sheets* ribbon).

-- Export the filtered data with the anonymous export for MSF.
+- Export the filtered data using the `anonymous export for MSF` (see *Export button* in *Admin* ribbon).
 Open and browse the exported file.
-If you didn’t change the exports password, the password should be: **605637**.
+If you didn’t change the password, it should be: **605637**.

+- Finally, print a register book for the `Linelist patients` (see *Data Entry and Print* ribbon).

-## Exercise 2: Modifying the setup file
+## Exercise 2: Upgrade the linelist and migrate data

 - Open the setup file `setup_measles_base_ex2.xlsb` in the `setup` folder.
+This setup file corresponds to the linelist you've been working with.
+  Take a look at the different sheets and see how they relate to the linelist.

-We want to add the following variables:
+- Now, we would like to add the following variables:

   - In the *Admission* section of *Linelist patients* sheet, just before the *hospitalisation* sub-section:
-    - `muac` (MUAC) which takes three values: “Green (125+mm)”, “Yellow (115-124mm)”, “Red (\< 115mm)”
+    - A variable called `muac` (MUAC) that can take three values: “Green (125+mm)”, “Yellow (115-124mm)”, “Red (\< 115mm)”
   - In the *Vaccination* section of *Linelist patients* sheet, just after *Vaccination against measles*:
-    - `vacci_measles_doses` (Number of doses received) which is a numeric variable.
+    - A variable called `vacci_measles_doses` (Number of doses received) which is a numeric variable.
-    - Add a validation to this variable to make sure it’s between 0 and 4.
+    - Create a data validation rule to ensure that this variable remains between 0 and 4.

-- Translate the added labels into French
+- Translate newly added labels into French (see *Setup Options* ribbon).

-- Check the setup for errors.
+- Check the setup for potential errors (see *Setup Options* ribbon).

 <div>